acmoune/product-reviewer/README.md

 git clone git://github.com/acmoune/product-reviewer-client.git product-reviewer-client
 ```

-2 - Create the root folder for your docker image, and add a src folder inside it.
+2 - Create the root folder for your docker image, and add a src folder inside.

 ```sh
 mkdir /path/to/docker-image